umutcalikyilmaz/STILO/README.md

 input.solverSelection.analyzeSA = true;      // Only SA configurations are to be analyzed.
 Other solvers are not selected by default.

 input.problemCount = 10;        // The number of synthetic instances created for each combination of problem parameters. input.threadCount = 8;          // The number of computation threads used in the analysis.
-Particularly useful for analyzing large number of solver configurations.
+Particularly useful for analyzing large numbers of solver configurations.

 for(int i = 50; i <= 500; i+=5)
 {